SURGEDataHub/Intermediate-Social-Media-Analysis/README.md

 # Intermediate Social Media Analysis

-This repository contains materials from the Intermediate training on Social Media Analytics in Crisis Contexts run from November x through December x.
+This repository contains materials from the Intermediate training on Social Media Analytics in Crisis Contexts run from November 21st through December 16th.

 ## Organizers